SGDDNB/translational_regulation/README.md

+## Detection and classification of differential translation-efficiency genes with DTEG.R

+**Preparing input files**
 Calculating differentially-TE genes (DTEGs) requires the count matrices for both Ribo-seq and RNA-seq.
 These should be the raw counts obtained from feature counts (or any other read counting software), they should not be normalized or batch corrected.
 Each row should represent a gene and each column represents a sample.
 The matrix should have a header as shown below.

 Ribo-seq count matrix (RPFs):